wyda/ads_web_api/README.md

 ## Deploing
 Before deployng checkout [flask home page](https://flask.palletsprojects.com/en/2.2.x/deploying/)
 ### Test setup
-To run the app in local development mode run the following commands (PowerShell):
+To run the app for the first time in local development mode run the following commands (PowerShell):
 * git clone https://github.com/wyda/ads_web_api.git
 * pip install ads_web_api -r requirements.txt
 * $env:FLASK_APP='ads_web_api'
 * $env:FLASK_ENV='development'
+* flask create_config -> enter ams address to the created config file (instance folder)
+* flask create_api -> write your API definition to the created file (instance folder)
+* flask init-db
 * flask run

 You should now be able to query information according your api devinition from your local machine.
 The PLC must run on the same PC.

+If you change values in the config.json file run "flask reload-config" to the load the changes to the db.

 See also development server on the [flask homepage](https://flask.palletsprojects.com/en/2.2.x/server/) for more information.
 ### Production setup